Natalie interviews the founder of Give Her Wings, Megan Cox, about how the church can help victims instead of re-victimizing them.

-NATALIE: This has been a problem through all of history.
+NATALIE: This has been a problem throughout history.
 We always want to exaggerate.
 If we don’t get our way, then we are going to exaggerate and say, “If you get your way, then this horrible, horrible thing is going to happen!”
-You mentioned the word companioning.
+You mentioned the word “companioning.”
 We were talking about that a little bit before the podcast.
 Tell us what that word means to you.

 NATALIE: Here’s the thing.
 Abuse is extraordinarily complex.
 There are so many different layers to abuse.
 I remember the church that excommunicated me.
-They had a person come in and train them one weekend on domestic violence issues – a one weekend training.
-That’s not even … If you could picture abuse as being like an iceberg, that is like a snowflake on the top of an iceberg.
+They had a person come in and train them one weekend on domestic violence issues — a one weekend training.
+If you could picture abuse as being like an iceberg, that is like a snowflake on the top of an iceberg.
 That is just not going to cut it.
-The thing I love most about the Academy … When we learn, we learn best by hearing things repeatedly in different ways, from different perspectives, and from hearing stories.
+The thing I love most about the Academy… When we learn, we learn best by hearing things repeatedly in different ways, from different perspectives, and from hearing stories.
 I love that the Academy is not just experts, but you are getting stories from real people.
-You are getting it spread out in small doses over an entire year so that by the time you are done you have been not only introduced to all these different advocates – by the way these advocates all have their own resources so you can dig in deeper.
+You are getting it spread out in small doses over an entire year so that by the time you are done, you have been not only introduced to all these different advocates… By the way, these advocates all have their own resources so you can dig in deeper.
 If you want to dig into sex abuse in church, you can follow up with Jimmy Hinton.
-If you want to dig in deeper on trauma or children …
+If you want to dig in deeper on trauma or children…

 NATALIE: You’re getting excited.